Tips for contact lens wearers

 Dispose of your solution bottles as advised in the instructions for use.
 If you have any more questions about cleaning your contact lenses, get in touch with your optician.

 If you drop a daily disposable contact lens on the floor – just bin it and start again with a fresh lens.
-Twice monthly or monthly reusable lenses should go through a complete cleaning cycle – as if you’re cleaning them at the end of the day – before you can wear them again.
+Twice monthly or monthly disposable lenses should go through a complete cleaning cycle – as if you’re cleaning them at the end of the day – before you can wear them again.

 You should never wear a torn or a damaged contact lens as they can damage the surface of your eye, and increase the risk of you getting an eye infection.
 Just dispose of the damaged lens and get a new one.
 Contact your store if you need a replacement lens.